top of page

 Access 4

 There are a lot of ways to get to New Haven.
-The city itself is located off the very busy I-95 and I-91.
-The arena itself is roughly two miles or so off I-91 and I-95.
+The city itself is located off the busy I-95 and I-91 interchange.
 There are several free parking lots in the area around the arena that are gated.
-There is also a lot of parking on the side streets that surround the arena.
-When you walk into the main lobby you may think you’re in the wrong place, but if you just head to the right, you’ll find the entrance to the John J. Lee Amphitheater.
-Payne Whitney Gymnasium can certainly be mistaken for a college hall or an old church.
+There is also parking on the side streets that surround the arena.
+As you enter the lobby, make a right to find the entrance to the John J. Lee Amphitheater.

 Taking public transportation is another way to get to New Haven.
-Union Station in New Haven is only eight minutes away from John J. Lee Amphitheater.
-If you’re coming from NYC or from Boston you can take the Amtrak train to Union Station and then take an Uber or Lyft to the arena.
+Union Station in New Haven is only eight minutes away from John J. Lee Amphitheater by car, but a 35-minute hike by foot.
+If coming from NYC or from Boston you can take the Amtrak train to Union Station or Metro North if coming from local towns and then take an Uber or Lyft to the arena.

 Extras 2